aaronland/go-picturebook/README.md

 For an example of how to create and register a custom `Process` handler take a look at the code in [process/halftone.go](process/halftone.go).

 The following schemes for process handlers are supported by default:

+#### colourspace://

+This handler will map all the pixels in an image to a given colour space (Apple's Display P3, Adobe RGB) before including it in your picturebook.

+#### colorspace://

+This handler will map all the pixels in an image to a given colour space (Apple's Display P3, Adobe RGB) before including it in your picturebook.

 #### halftone://